ajakW/Web-Technologies/README.md

-To create a CV using the Ashesi Template, using HTML and CSS.
+To create a CV using the Ashesi Template, with HTML and CSS.